iceland photo tours & workshops

 Here are a few of the key skills I can cover:

-Long Exposures: If the conditions are right, we’ll experiment with long exposures to create striking, atmospheric images — from smoothing out water to capturing cloud movement.
+If the conditions are right, we’ll experiment with long exposures to create striking, atmospheric images from smoothing out water to capturing cloud movement.

-You’ll have full support throughout the photography workshop, but I’ll never be over your shoulder unless you want me to be.
-My role is to help you feel confident, creative, and completely at ease behind the camera.
+You’ll have full support throughout, but I’ll never be over your shoulder unless you want me to be.
+My job is to help you feel confident and creative, and to get out of your way when you don’t need me.

 Your Guide